Top 12 Airtable alternatives for collaborating with your colleagues

-If you’re reading this post, you may be on the hunt for reliable cloud collaboration software.
+If you’re reading this post, you’re likely on the hunt for reliable cloud collaboration software.

-Founded in 2012, Airtable quickly rose to fame as an easy-to-use but robust alternative to Google Spreadsheets and Excel.
-It’s kind of like Google Sheets on steroids.
-The use cases for how people and companies use Airtable are nearly endless — from creating content calendars and project management trackers to employee org charts and even building full-on databases.
+Founded in 2012, Airtable quickly rose to fame as an easy-to-use but robust alternative to Google Sheets and Excel to help with project management and collaboration.
+Both individual users and organizations alike use Airtable for everything from creating content calendars and project management trackers to building employee org charts and databases.

-Launched in October 2020, Jotform Tables combines the ease of use of spreadsheets with the sheer power and customization of a database.
-That’s because it allows teams to easily sync form responses and manage all of their data in one workplace.
+Launched in October 2020, Jotform Tables combines easy-to-use spreadsheets with the power and customization capability of a database.
+This Airtable alternative allows teams to collect form responses and manage their data in one workspace.

 Let’s say you want to create an onboarding tracker to ensure all new employees have a great experience in their first 90 days on the job.
 You can set up multiple tables — including one with all of the new hires’ names and phone numbers and another tab that has the full 90-day onboarding plan.

 You can set up custom filtering, calculations, and formulas to better standardize and automate administrative tasks related to employee onboarding.
-And, once you’ve built the onboarding plan table, you can email each new hire a link to view the table on their first day.
+Then, once you’ve built the onboarding plan table, you can email each new hire a link to access and view the table on their first day.

 Notion

-Notion is ideal for individuals and teams looking for one SaaS tool to do a bunch of different tasks.
-That’s because Notion is specifically designed to be an all-in-one note-taking app, knowledge base, project management tool, and database.
-Instead of having to pay for two, three, or four pieces of software to do each task, you can just use Notion.
+Notion is ideal for individuals and teams looking for one software-as-a-service (SaaS) tool to do a wide variety of tasks.
+Notion is specifically designed to be an all-in-one note-taking app, knowledge base, project management tool, and database.
+Instead of paying for multiple pieces of software to do each task, you can just use Notion.

-Some additional features include infinite category and page hierarchy, sophisticated table formats, markdown support, a web clipper to easily save images and sites from around the Internet, and real-time messaging features.
-It also works seamlessly across the web, desktop apps (Windows and Mac), and on mobile.
+Some additional features include an unlimited number of categories and page hierarchy levels, sophisticated table formats, Markdown support, a web clipper to easily save images and pages from around the web, and real-time messaging features.

-Some of Notion’s customers include Drawbotics, Aircall, Vero, Solvvy, and PayFit.
-They have a limited free version, and pricing for teams starts at $8 per member per month.
+Some of Notion’s customers include Figma, Mixpanel, and Pixar.
+It offers a limited free version as well as team plans starting at $8 per user per month.

-Top 12 Airtable alternatives for collaborating with your colleagues Image-1
+Top 15 Airtable alternatives for team collaboration Image-1

-Asana is ideal for teams looking for advanced project management and collaboration features.
-You can document and keep track of individual tasks (such as checklists) and organize full projects (such as managing your content calendar) or large strategic business initiatives like a product launch.
+Next on the list of Airtable alternatives is Asana, which is ideal for teams looking for advanced project management and collaboration features.
+You can document and keep track of individual tasks, manage your content calendar, and organize full projects or large strategic business initiatives in different formats — including kanban-style, calendar, and timeline views.

-You can organize and view individual projects across different formats, including Kanban-style, Calendar, and Timeline views.
-You can also save time by using custom fields and templates.
-Asana integrates with more than 100 different tools, including Slack, Google Drive, Dropbox, Zapier, and JotForm.
+With Asana, you can also save time by using custom fields and templates.
+Asana integrates with more than 100 different tools, including Slack, Google Drive, Dropbox, Zapier, and Jotform, and powerhouse companies like Amazon, Deloitte, Google, and Uber use it.

 Pro Tip